The Dairyman's Daughter: Religious meaning of the book

 "Often I mourn over my sins and sometimes have a great conflict, through unbelief, fear, temptation, to return to my old ways – I was laughed at by some, scolded by others, scorned by my enemies and pitied by my friends, but I forgave and prayed for my persecutors, and remembered how very lately I had acted this same part toward others myself."

-Her religious experience was not morbid nor morose but winsome and cheerful.
-She met her serious difficulties with rare heroism, humility, altruism and unwavering faith in her Lord.
-It is this simplicity, the strength and normal character of her experience which gave it such extensive influence.
+The book portrays her religious experience not as morbid nor morose but winsome and cheerful.
+In the story, she met her serious difficulties with rare heroism, humility, altruism and unwavering faith in her Lord.
+It is this simplicity, the strength and normal character of her experience which gave the story such extensive influence.

 Publication and popularity

 The Dairyman's Daughter was first issued in tract form in 1814 by the Religious Tract Society and in the same year by the New England Tract Society in Boston.
 The National Society in 1825 published it as Tract No. 9, and circulated at least half a million copies of this narrative, as the chief agency for its distribution in America.

 In 1828, 14 years after its first publication, its circulation exceeded four million copies in 19 languages, and the number of conversions from its perusal were estimated in the thousands.
 Its popularity increased for several decades and it is estimated that over ten million copies have been distributed in many languages.
 Some writers have claimed that The Dairyman's Daughter has had a more extensive influence and a wider circulation than any other similar publication.

 One chapter of a recent book surveying the history of the Religious Tract Society, Lutterworth Press and children's literature is devoted to The Dairyman's Daughter.

 The success of the story led many to make the pilgrimage to Arreton to visit the grave of the Dairyman's Daughter, including Queen Victoria.
 The simple chair on which Miss Wallbridge sat when talking with Rev. Richmond was preserved and in 1836 sent to America, where it was given to the American Tract Society.
 Today, the chair is housed in the Texas Baptist Historical Collection as part of the American Tract Society archives.
 A chapel was erected in her memory on the main road between Arreton and Apse Heath.
 Now closed and converted into a residence, the foundation stone is still visible from the road.

 In 1859, the American artist Jasper Francis Cropsey painted a work entitled The Cottage of the Dairyman's Daughter.